Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

 \section{Tri-couplers}

-Three tri-coupler configurations were investigated for use in on-chip nulling interferometry: a standard evanescent tri-coupler, a tapered tri-coupler, and a multimode interference coupler~(MMI).
-Each design demonstrates the capability to form an on-chip null while balancing compactness, achromaticity, and fabrication feasibility.
+Three tri-coupler configurations were investigated for use in on-chip nulling interferometry: a standard evanescent tri-coupler, a tapered tri-coupler, and an MMI.
 The three Computer-Aided Designs~(CADs) used for this work are shown in Fig.\,\ref{fig:CAD}.

-RSoft CAD and BeamPROP (version 2021.09) are interactive photonic design and beam propagation simulation programs, respectively~\cite{RSOFT}, and were used to simulate the components included in this work.
+RSoft CAD and BeamPROP (version 2021.09) are interactive photonic design and beam propagation simulation programs, respectively~\cite{RSOFT}, and were used to simulate the tri-couplers in this work.
 The default waveguide size, used at the input and output of each device, was 3.4$\times$3.4\,\si{\um}.
 These waveguides were simulated as completely square.
-Lithographically fabricated waveguide sidewalls have an expected ~1° sidewall deviation, with minor impact on performance and birefringence.
-However, we ignore this for simplicity, which is sufficient to understand the basic characteristics of these devices.
-Birefringence is thus negligible~\cite{Gatkine2024}.
+Lithographically fabricated waveguide sidewalls have an expected $\sim$1° sidewall deviation, with minor impact on performance and birefringence.
+Previous studies have concluded that the birefringence of these waveguides is negligible~\cite{Gatkine2024}.

 Each simulation was undertaken using transverse electric (TE) mode fields in a 3-D semi-vector configuration.
-Full-vector was not used because polarization transfer was not expected.
-The built-in simulation material (SiO2: n-index = 1.444 at 1.55\,\si{\um}) was lossless, with a 2\% index contrast to the core material.
+Full-vector simulations were not used because polarization transfer was not expected.
+We used the built-in simulation material (SiO2: n-index = 1.444, k-index = 0 at 1.55\,\si{\um}) for the cladding material, which was lossless over the wavelength range, with a 2\% index contrast to the fully etched, fully immersed core material.
 At these wavelengths, the default waveguide is single-mode with an effective index of 1.458 at 1.55\,\si{\um}, but, as will be shown, the simulated components may include multimode components.
 This model and these parameters were used to be consistent with previous work~\cite{Gatkine2024}.
-The bend radius was set to 850\,\si{\um} to minimize the tri-couplers' footprint, with a 3.5\% loss (0.16\,dB) per bend junction, and, as will be shown discussed in Sec.\,\ref{sec:Loss} is too small for this work but acceptable for characterizing these tri-coupler's for nulling.
+The bend radius --- Cosine S-bends for lower losses at a small length~\cite{Kruse2015} --- was set to 850\,\si{\um} to minimize the tri-couplers' footprint, with a minimal loss at 1.55\,\si{\um} at 3.5\% loss (0.16\,dB) per bend junction, and, as will be discussed in Sec.\,\ref{sec:Loss}, is too high a loss for a nulling interferometer.